 Twenty-three years ago my father died on this day.
 I miss him very much.
 He died of poor health due to his diet and heavy drinking.
 He was 68.
 I remember the times he drank, and I hate that those days are still so vivid.
 He ended his evenings passed out, slouched over on the couch in a passive, Vodka coma.
 This was a nightly routine and the last image I saw of him before I went to bed.
 It is hard to forget.
 It is hard to forget that your first true love was imperfect.
 But every morning he would get up and meet the day with a glass of orange juice, sober and clear-headed.
 Every morning I was hopeful that perhaps on this day he wouldn’t drink so much.
 Every morning he got up as if last night never existed, and every evening the transparent pattern would begin again.
 Until his retirement, I don’t remember a day he never went into work.
+I wondered why dad was so decisive in his determined drinking hour, in the drinking routine; he was so loyal to it.
+He was loyal to his job, making sure he never missed a day, making sure that all societal images were clear and presentable.
+And yet, never was he loyal in health to me, to his children.
+His accountability towards us was lost and abandoning.
+He never showed up to teacher conferences, plays, never volunteered at the school, after school activities, nor came and cheered at any of my running meets.
+He only showed up to the drinking hours.
+Through his disclaim of me, it is confusing how I, a young girl, an adult woman, could return love to him with such ease and forgiveness.
 I love my dad without a single doubt.
 He was the first man I ever loved.
 It is a strong love, an unconditional love, a never-ending love, and it is a grateful love.
 I believe him to be one of the most admired

 men I have ever known.